ARM-software/arm-trusted-firmware/docs/components/debugfs-design.rst

 ------------------

-The core functionality lies in a virtual file system based on a 9p file server interface (`Notes on the Plan 9 Kernel Source`_).
+The core functionality lies in a virtual file system based on a 9p file server interface (`Notes on the Plan 9 Kernel Source`_ and `Linux 9p remote filesystem protocol`_).
 The implementation permits exposing virtual files, firmware drivers, and file blobs.

 Namespace
 ~~~~~~~~~